Author |

 Cheers

-_________________ If you aint living on the edge - your takin up too much bloody room! |
+If you aint living on the edge - your takin up too much bloody room!

 Daz